NebulaUI/nebula-css/README.md

  which would otherwise cause the grid to fail.
 This font-size value will be set on each individual item and should equal the base font size of your project.
-* `$grid-breakpoints` is a nested Sass list that contains all the grid's breakpoints that will be used on any toggled width, push or pull classe.
+* `$grid-breakpoints` is a nested Sass list that contains all the grid's breakpoints that will be used on any toggled width, push or pull classes.
 You can set additional or remove breakpoints, alter their values and the namespace.

 ##Acknowledgments